Proportionally Fair Makespan Approximation: Proportional Mechanisms

-We begin by showing that the allocation \( A \) is proportionable, regardless of the initial allocation \( B \) provided as input to \Cref{alg:alloc}.
-Fix any general instance $c \in \general$ and let \( k \) be defined as in \Cref{lin:k_set}.
-After initializing \( A \) in \Cref{lin:initialize}, we have:
+We begin by showing that the allocation \( A \) is proportionable, regardless of the initial allocation \( B \) provided as input to Algorithm~\ref{alg:alloc}.
+Fix any general instance $c \in \general$ and let \( k \) be defined as in Line~\ref{lin:k_set}.
+After initializing \( A \) in Line~\ref{lin:initialize}, we have:

-This shows that allocation \( A \) is mean-efficient immediately after \Cref{lin:initialize}.
-Additionally, note that the sum \(\sum_{i \in [\machines]} c_i(A_i)\) decreases whenever the swap operation in \Cref{lin:swap_bundles} or the merge operation in \Cref{lin:merge_bundles} is executed.
+This shows that allocation \( A \) is mean-efficient immediately after Line~\ref{lin:initialize}.
+Additionally, note that the sum \(\sum_{i \in [\machines]} c_i(A_i)\) decreases whenever the swap operation in Line~\ref{lin:swap_bundles} or the merge operation in Line~\ref{lin:merge_bundles} is executed.
 This is because when the swap operation is executed, the inequality \(c_i(A_j) + c_j(A_i) \leq c_i(A_i) + c_j(A_j)\) holds, and when the merge operation is executed, the condition \(c_i(A_j) \leq c_j(A_j)\) is satisfied.
-Therefore, allocation \( A \) remains mean-efficient throughout the execution of the algorithm, and so the mechanism is proportional since payments in \Cref{lin:payments} are exactly the payments given in the proof of \Cref{thm:prop_mean_efficient}.
+Therefore, allocation \( A \) remains mean-efficient throughout the execution of the algorithm, and so the mechanism is proportional since payments in Line~\ref{lin:payments} are exactly the payments given in the proof of Theorem~\ref{thm:prop_mean_efficient}.